jiesico/Spatial-frequency-optical-flow/README.md

 <blockquote>
 We recorded a new indoor RGBD dataset using a Realsense D415 camera.
 This dataset features three lighting setups: Bright, Dimmed, and Dark.
 Each scenario is further divided into two splits: fast and slow motion.
 Each sequence contains two or more moving individuals and objects.
 </blockquote>

+## Acknowledgement
+The overall code framework is adapted from RAFT.
+We thank the authors for the contribution.